Clark CX Ltd: Standard Terms of Business

 Amendments and snagging

 As much as possible please provide lists of amendments/snagging requests in bulk rather than spread across multiple messages.
 I will let you know if an amend is in or out of scope.
 This will come down to whether it was included in the project scope that the initial cost was based on.
-After delivery of projects I offer a 6 week snagging period for in-scope amends.
+After delivery of fixed-cost projects I offer a 6 week snagging period for in-scope amends.
 I ask that you provide a list of any snags once per week and I agree to remedy them within one week wherever possible.
 Any out of scope amends will be treated as new work and I will provide you with a new cost estimate.

 Cost of work and payment terms

-On agreement of a project’s requirements and associated cost I will invoice you for 50% of the total to be paid before work begins.
+For fixed-cost projects I will invoice you for 50% of the total to be paid before work begins.
 The project will be added to my work schedule after I have received your deposit payment.

 Following the deposit, I will invoice you monthly for work carried out within that calendar month.
 Alternatively I may, at my discretion, invoice at certain project milestones.
 All regular project invoices after the deposit will become due for payment after 15 days.